turlando/rss-reader/backend/README.md

 #### POST /folder

-Create a new session.
+Create a new folder.
 Authentication through session token is required.

 * **Headers**:
   * `X-Token`: string